 Each person’s symptoms may vary.
-Symptoms of diarrhea may include:
+Symptoms associated with diarrhea may include:

 Dehydration is a serious side effect of diarrhea.
 Symptoms include:

-a concern.
-Always see your doctor to be sure.
-Be sure to tell the doctor about any
+concern.
+Always see your healthcare provider to be sure.
+Tell the healthcare provider

 How is diarrhea diagnosed?

-To see if you have diarrhea, your healthcare provider will give you a physical exam
+To determine if there is a cause of diarrhea, your healthcare provider will give you

-and ask about your past health.
-You may also have lab tests to check your blood and
+a physical exam and ask about your past health.
+You may also have lab tests to check

 Other tests may include:

-- Stool studies including culture and other tests.
-This test checks for any abnormal bacteria in your digestive tract that may cause
+Stool studies, including culture and other tests.
+This test checks for any abnormal bacteria or parasites in your digestive tract that

-diarrhea and other problems.
-To do this, a small stool sample is taken and sent to
+may cause diarrhea and other problems.
+To do this test, a small stool sample is taken

-It helps to tell what is causing diarrhea.
+It helps tell what is causing diarrhea.
 A short, flexible, lighted tube (sigmoidoscope)

 is put into your intestine through the rectum.
 This tube blows air into your intestine

-- Colonoscopy.
-This test looks at the full length of your large intestine.
-It can help check for
+Colonoscopy.
+This diagnostic procedure looks at the full length of your large intestine.
+It can

-any abnormal growths, tissue that is red or swollen, sores (ulcers), or bleeding.
+help check for any abnormal growths, tissue that is red or swollen, sores (ulcers),

-- Fasting tests.
+Fasting tests and oral food challenges.
 These tests show if you are unable to digest certain foods (food intolerance).
 They

 can also tell if certain foods bring on an immune system reaction (food allergy).

-evidence of low vitamin levels suggesting poor absorption, and celiac disease, among
+low vitamin levels that can mean poor absorption, and celiac disease, among other

 How is diarrhea treated?

-In most cases you will need to replace the fluids you have lost.
+In most cases, you will need to replace the fluids you have lost.
+If dehydration is

-If your diarrhea is not treated you are at risk for dehydration.
-Severe dehydration
+If your diarrhea is severe, you are at risk for dehydration.
+Severe dehydration can

-can lead to organ damage, shock, and fainting (loss of consciousness) or coma.
+lead to organ damage, shock, fainting (loss of consciousness) or coma, and even death.

 Having good personal habits can keep you from getting diarrhea caused by bacteria

-- Not take any foods or liquids that may have been infected with a bacteria or virus
+Don't eat or drink any foods or liquids that may have been infected with a bacteria

-When you are traveling, make sure anything you eat and drink is safe.
+When you are traveling, check that anything you eat and drink is safe.
 This is even

 more important if you travel to developing countries.